 Those words struck a chord.
 Momperousse was driven to help the people of Haiti in their hour of need, and she also wanted to bring her products to customers.
 In 2012, she shifted her focus back to starting Kreyol Essence and seeing her vision through.

 Momperousse’s mission has brought success to Kreyol Essence.
-Since officially launching in 2013, it has grown significantly since then; Momperousse projects it will be a multi-million dollar business by 2020.
+Since officially launching in 2013, it has grown significantly; Momperousse projects it will be a multi-million dollar business by 2020.
 “We would be the first company in Haiti to achieve this level of success as a vertically integrated cosmetics company, especially since we are headed by a woman of color and focused on social impact,” she says.

 Kreyol Essence employs 70 people in New York City and Haiti — many of them, women — and has contracts with hundreds of Haitian farmers who grow the plants that provide her key ingredient.
 “Social businesses have to be real businesses in order to have an impact,” she asserts.

 Momperousse’s entrepreneurial journey began in 2009 when she went through what she refers to as a “hair-tastrophe.”
 While straightening her locks at a salon, whole clumps fell out because of damage caused by a too-hot iron.
 Momperousse was unable to find the black castor oil she normally used for hair repair.
 Frustrated, she decided to make sure it was more accessible — not only for herself, but for others too.

 “I had a personal need that was unfulfilled, and I wanted to solve that problem,” she says.
 It’s a unique story that, at the same time, hits familiar notes — a plurality of women who participated in our 3-year 1,000 Stories project said they started their companies to solve a problem or fill a gap in the market (41 percent, in all).